 We didn’t build our home, but when it was built the basement was laid out extremely weird.
-We have this awkward hallway which wasn’t being used at all.
+We have this awkward hallway that wasn’t being used at all.

-After we installed our root cellar, I decided to take it one step further.
+After we installed our root cellar, I decided to take it 1 step further.
 Here’s how I reformed this unusable space with my DIY pantry ideas:

 - An imagination

 I haven’t owned a home that didn’t have an awkward space somewhere.
 In our previous house, our kitchen was the weird spot, but we transformed it.